Deep Photonic Reservoir Computer Based on Frequency Multiplexing with Fully Analog Connection Between Layers: Methods

 The selection of the computation mode, deep or independent, is made by flipping an electric switch that selects whether MZM 2 is driven by PD 2 or by AWG 2, as illustrated in Fig.\ \ref{fig:setup}.

-\paragraph{Stabilization.} The experimental setup is sensitive to acoustical noise and thermal drift.
+\paragraph{Stabilization.} The experimental setup is sensitive to acoustic noise and thermal drift.
 To limit these effects, the optical loop, including PM 2 and EDFA 2, is mounted inside an insulated box on an optical table.
-Furthermore, two PID controllers piezo-tune the emission wavelengths of the two laser sources in order to fix the operating condition to a certain point in the loop transfer function.
-The two PID controllers are fed by the intensity of the reflection of each of the two combs at the entrance of the loop, on the coupler C2.
+Furthermore, two PID controllers piezo-tune the emission wavelengths of both laser sources in order to fix the operating condition to a certain point in the loop transfer function.
+The PID controllers are fed by the intensity of the reflection of each comb at the entrance of the loop, i.e.\ at the coupler C 2.
 This requires two auxiliary photodiodes and spectral filters (not represented in Fig.\ \ref{fig:setup}).